 - 6.1.
 This course will be delivered via Canvas and you will interact with your classmates and with your instructor through Piazza.
 Within the course Canvas site you will access the learning materials, such as the syllabus, assignments, projects, and quizzes.
 Class discussions will be on Piazza. - 6.2.
 To preview how an online course works, visit the Ecampus Course Demo.
 For technical assistance, please visit Ecampus Technical Help. - 6.3.
 Canvas is optimized for the most recent versions of most popular browsers.
 If your browser of choice is an out-of-date version, you should update for use with Canvas, especially for quizzes and exams.
 If you are having browser troubles, seek out the Technical Assistance described above. - 6.4.
 If your device has trouble dealing with Canvas (as some tablets do), make sure you have an alternative available for things like quizzes and exams.
 If you are having device troubles, seek out the Technical Assistance described above.
 Telling me the day after an exam has ended that you had browser issues on your smartphone/tablet is unlikely to get you what you want. - 6.5.
-When I have general announcements for the class, I will make send them as email from Canvas.
-It is your responsibility to keep up with announcements and messages in Canvas Inbox.
-You should also check Piazza at least a couple times per week, just in case. - 6.6.
-When there are significant issues on exams (as there sometimes are), I need to receive email from the proctor service about the issue.
+General announcements for the class will be posted on Canvas.
+It is your responsibility to keep up with messages in Canvas Inbox, and in Piazza.
+You should check the Piazza site at least a couple times per week, just in case. - 6.6.
+When there are significant issues on exams (as there sometimes are), I need to receive email from the proctoring service about the issue.
 They also have my cell number for emergencies.
 We'll find a way to address it.